nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Information about this User Guide
 ### Purpose
 This user guide aims to:
-- Provide first-time users on how to use Academy Directory
+- Provide first-time users with information on how to use Academy Directory
 - Show [details of all commands](#features) should users face any issues using any of the command in Academy Directory
 - Answer some of the [frequently asked questions](#faq)
 - Provide a [summary of all commands](#command-summary) supported by Academy Directory

 ### Target Audience
-The current iteration of Academy Directory is specifically designed for **CS1101S Avengers**.
-Therefore, the main target audience of this user guide are CS1101S avengers.
+The current version of Academy Directory is specifically designed for **CS1101S Avengers**.
+Therefore, the main Target Audience of this user guide are CS1101S Avengers.
-As such, the following assumptions are made regarding the target audience:
+As such, the following assumptions are made regarding the Target Audience:
-- Can type fast and are comfortable using a CLI
+- Can type fast and are comfortable using a CLI.
-- Is comfortable downloading and installing software such as Java 11 onto their system
+- Is comfortable downloading and installing software such as Java 11. onto their system.
-- Is familiar with the common terms relating to Computer Science
+- Is familiar with the common terms relating to Computer Science.
 - Is familiar with CS1101S module structure and teaching pedagogy.

 While some technical background is assumed, we also provide the definitions for